signalfx/splunk-otel-python/README.md

 splk-py-trace-bootstrap -a requirements
 ```

-Might out something like the following:
+Will output something like the following:

 ```
 opentelemetry-instrumentation-falcon>=0.13b0